diescalo/rst_test/doc/index.rst

 Examples
 --------

-The library includes a good amount of examples that demonstrates most of the functionality that it provicdes.
+The library includes a good amount of examples that demonstrate most of the functionality that it provides.

 * :doc:`examples`